-The Security, Democracy and Cities international conference
+The Security, Democracy & Cities international conference

 A look back on the 2021 edition…